EmmaEwert/KITTY/docs/manual/tutorial.rst

 automatically adds one or more child ``Collider``\ s – based on a tile's Collision Shapes – to instantiated prefabs.

-Back to Tiled; we need to make sure our sign tile has the **Type** :guilabel:`Sign`, and has a full-tile Collision Shape.
-You can add a default ``string`` Custom Property named **Text**, as well;
-its value will be used as sign text if you don't give a sign a specific text.
+Back to Tiled; we need to make sure that in our tileset, our sign tile has the **Type** :guilabel:`Sign`, and has a full-tile Collision Shape.
+You can add a default ``string`` Custom Property named **Text**, as well; its value will be used as sign text if you don't give a sign a specific text.

 .. figure:: images/tutorial-sign-properties.png
 	:align: center